microchip-pic-avr-tools/pymcuprog/pypi.md

 * use -m to specify memory type for literal writing
 * use -o to specify offset for literal writing

-Example: writes the content of an Intel(R) hex file to the appropriate memory areas on the device
+Example: writes the content of an Intel® hex file to the appropriate memory areas on the device
 ```bash
 pymcuprog write -f app.hex
 ```